MuliaAndrew/SolveSquare/README.md

 # SolveSquare
 ## discription
 ## installation
-    To install this program you need to compile it with GNU GCC Compiler and to link [main.cpp]{
+    To install this program you need to compile it with GNU GCC Compiler and to link [main.cpp](https://github.com/MuliaAndrew/SolveSquare/blob/main/main.cpp)
 ## launch